-This includes the subjective thoughts of your participants regarding their level of comfort, behavior, and acceptability of product usage.
-This metric can be measured on either a quantitative or a qualitative scale to extract insights for your report.
+This includes the personal thoughts of your participants regarding their level of comfort, behavior, and acceptability of product usage.
+This metric can be measured on either a quantitative or a qualitative scale in order to gain insights for your report.

-For usability testing to be successful, your findings must be clear and up to the point.
+For usability testing to be successful, your findings must be clear and straight to the point.
 Let us now look at a few tips to make sure your reports follow this mantra.

-The following tips will be useful for everyone on your team in identifying the key problems with your product and providing resolutions:
+The following tips will be useful for everyone on your team in identifying the key problems with your digital or physical product and providing resolutions:

 - Include visuals

-We recommend that you include visuals in the reports.
-Most people have a short attention span and keeping them engaged with long text descriptions can be really hard.
-Instead, providing annotated screenshots or, better yet, video clips from your session recordings, will deliver a greater impact.
+We recommend that you include visuals in your reports.
+Most people have short attention spans, so keeping them engaged with long text descriptions can be really hard.
+Instead, providing annotated screenshots or, better yet, video clips from your session recordings will have a greater impact.

 - Keep it short

 No one likes to read pages and pages of formal documents.
-Keeping your reports concise, to the point, and avoiding technicalities is the key to getting the desired outcome.
+Writing concise and to-the-point reports, avoiding technicalities, is the key to getting the desired outcome.

 - Prioritize usability issues